Transforming Teaching to Generate Student Success

 - Optimize teaching time by focusing on core concepts and avoiding less relevant material.

-Well written learning outcomes help students:
+Well written learning objectives help students:

 - Understand what is important in the lesson.